Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022

 The council is required under these regulations to prepare and publish a statement of principles, which must follow this guide when deciding on the amount of a penalty charge.

-The council may revise this statement of principles at any time, but where it does so, we must publish a revised statement.
+The council may revise this statement of principles at any time, but must publish a revised statement when this happens.

-When deciding on the amount of the penalty charge, the council will have regard to the statement of principles published at the time when the breach in question occurred.
+When deciding on the amount of the penalty charge, the council will need to consider the statement of principles from the time the breach in question occurred.

 The legal framework

-The powers come from the Smoke and Carbon Monoxide Alarm (England) Regulations 2015 (the Regulations), being a Statutory Instrument (2015 No 1693) which came into force on 1 October 2015.
+The powers come from the Smoke and Carbon Monoxide Alarm (Amendment) Regulations 2022 which came into force on 1 October 2022.

 The regulations place a duty on landlords, which include freeholders or leaseholders who have created a tenancy, lease, licence, sub-lease or sub-licence.
 The regulations exclude registered providers of social housing.